tamartsi/association_analyses_class/5_hetvars_strat.md

 Dealing with heterogeneity (2) stratified analysis
 --------------------------------------------------

-\begin{itemize}
-\item Assign sample and SNP IDs to the rows and columns of G:
+-   Assign sample and SNP IDs to the rows and columns of G:
-\item And make the rows of G correspond to people by transposing...
+-   And make the rows of G correspond to people by transposing...
-\end{itemize}

 ``` r
 colnames(G) <- getScanID(genoData)
 rownames(G) <- getSnpID(genoData)